julielinx/julielinx.github.io/_posts/2020-04-16-19_implement_crossval.md

 ### `cross_val_predict`

 This function returns the prediction for each observation.
-Because it's part of a cross-validation function, this means that each prediction is from when that particular observation was assigned to the test set (ie, the predictions aren't all made from the same train set values).
-Due to this unique return, it can only be used with cross-validation methods that assign an observation to the test set exactly once (ie k-fold.
+Because it's part of a cross-validation function, this means that each prediction is from when that particular observation was assigned to the test set (i.e., the predictions aren't all made from the same train set values).
+Due to this unique return, it can only be used with cross-validation methods that assign an observation to the test set exactly once (i.e. k-fold.
 Not repeated, bootstrap, or shuffle).

 Scikit-Learn includes a warning concerning the use of this function: "`cross_val_predict` simply returns the labels (or probabilities) from several distinct models undistinguished.
 Thus, `cross_val_predict` is not an appropriate measure of generalisation error."